Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 The SEC is complaining.

-Their complaint claims that uh the Goldman Sachs buddy John Paulson, the hedge fund king, made a one billion dollar profit from going short on these collateralized debt obligations, the subprime the pools of mortgages from some prime mortgages.
+Their complaint claims that this Goldman Sachs buddy, John Paulson, the hedge fund king, made a $1 billion profit from going short on these collateralized debt obligations, the pools of mortgages from some prime mortgages.

 While the purchasers of the materials lost the same amount, there are people who thought these were good investments.

-Say Paulson, and I think was he an inside guy?
+Say, Paulson, and they're thinking, was he an inside guy?

 Was he allowed to pick which mortgages were put into the pool?